rajivbasnet/hand-tracking-and-finger-detection/README.md

   After the identification of the extreme points from a single frame, it will be tested if it is workable on a live camera.
 Based on the movement of those points, possible algorithms will be devised so that they could be mapped in order to make an object draggable on screen.

 </ul>

+<h3> The approach has been followed on 'key-points-indentification.ipynb' </h3>